COCC hosts virtual forum on race and hate speech

 Fredrik Finney-Jordet/The Broadside

-When asked about how this forum serves the overall conversation on race amidst arguments for change across the country, Walker said that this forum aims to offer opportunities to normalize talking about race. “[We] are providing space for folks to ask questions and learn about the impact that racism and hate speech has on BILAPOC community members.”
+When asked about how this forum serves the overall conversation on race amidst arguments for change across the country, Walker said that this forum aims to offer opportunities to normalize talking about race. “[We] are providing space for folks to ask questions and learn about the impact that racism and hate speech has on BILAPOC community members,” Walker said.

 The forum is free to attend and will take place from 4 pm to 5 pm on Nov.
-16. Attendees much register, which can be done from the COCC website.
+16. Attendees must register, which can be done from the COCC website.